nasdesps/portfolio/content/projects/adguard-updated.md

 ---
-title: How I Built My Own Ad-Blocking DNS Server in the Cloud (2025 Updated Edition!)
+title: "How I Built My Own Ad-Blocking DNS Server in the Cloud (2025 Updated Edition!)"
+date: 2025-08-25
 dateString: Aug 2025
+description: "Enjoy a faster, ad-free internet everywhere.
+This 2025 guide details how to build a free, private DNS server with AdGuard Home on an AWS EC2 instance, complete with SSL encryption and automated renewal."
 draft: false
 tags:
   - AdGuard Home